pololu/p-star-examples/led-strip-apa102c.X/README.md

-# APA102C LED Strip Example for the P-Star 25K50
+# APA102C LED Strip Example for the P-Star

 ## Summary

-This example shows how you can program a [P-Star 25K50 Micro][pstar25m] to control an LED strip based on the [APA102C addressable RGB LEDs][cat].
+This example shows how you can program a P-Star to control an LED strip based on the [APA102C addressable RGB LEDs][cat].